Lamb-shift-mediated energy transfer in open quantum batteries: Model and Theoretical Framework

-We assume the battery is well-isolated, while the charger is coupled to a thermal reservoir, inducing both dissipation and environment-mediated energy shifts.
-The time evolution of the total density matrix $\hat{\rho}_{AB}$ is governed by the Lindblad master equation \cite{TheoryofOpen1}:
+We assume that the battery remains well isolated, whereas the charger is coupled to a thermal reservoir inducing both dissipation and environment-induced frequency renormalization.
+The dynamics of the total density matrix $\hat{\rho}_{AB}$ obey the Lindblad master equation~\cite{TheoryofOpen1}